awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-configure-preferences-cli.md

            "s3KeyPrefix": "",
            "s3EncryptionEnabled": true,
            "cloudWatchLogGroupName": "",
-           "cloudWatchEncryptionEnabled": true
+           "cloudWatchEncryptionEnabled": true,
+           "kmsKeyId": ""
        }
    }
    ```

 1. Specify where you want to send session data\.
 You can specify an S3 bucket name \(with an optional prefix\) or a CloudWatch Logs log group name\.
+If you want to further encrypt data between local client and EC2 instances, provide the AWS KMS key to use for encryption\.
 For example:

    ```
    {